-Executive for the Oskar Fischer Prize
+Advisor to the Oskar Fischer Prize

 Roxana McAllister Richardson

-Special Assistant to the Executive for the Oskar Fischer Prize
+Special Assistant for the Oskar Fischer Prize

 Named an Innovation Agent by Fast Company, James Truchard, president and CEO, co-founded National Instruments in 1976 and has pioneered the way scientists and engineers solve the world’s grand engineering challenges.